Cymptom-Research/QA_candidate_task/README.md

 Pleas keep the logging information to yourself!

 Your user is an unprivileged "viewer" user.
 That means it shouldn't be allowed to change anything in the website.
-To open issue screen please log in to the url you have recived, and go to the issue screen (marked as a triangle with exclamation mark)
+To open issue screen please log in to the url you have recived, and go to the issue screen (marked as a triangle with exclamation mark on the sidebar)

 ![image](https://user-images.githubusercontent.com/92513421/142606033-5d2287fc-eb3d-4b4a-9423-9f7186273f4b.png)

 There are two main features we want you to write tests for:
 * Issue Actions